Khrvanya/Google_search_scraper/README.md

 To start with, if you just need english news dataset on specific topic you may run:
 *scrape_query_news_articles(*list_of_queries, list_of_links_number_for_queries*)*
-and have *queries* folder in the same folder with *scrape_queries.py* file.
+and have: *queries* folder in the same folder with *scrape_queries.py* file.
 After ending there would be a new folder with your dataset (.txt files) in the *queries* folder.
 If there are problems with requirements, look in the code there might be some links to help) Also change line 421 to *driver = run_chromedriver()* if you don't want to pay for solving recaptcha.